ouseful-oer/openlearn-molworld/molworld_00_02.md

 #### Question

-A typical element Z from <a xmlns:str="http://exslt.org/strings" href="">Figure 18</a> is a semi-metal and forms oxides with empirical formulae ZO2 and ZO3, and a single hydride, ZH2.
+A typical element Z from <a xmlns:str="http://exslt.org/strings" href="">Figure 18</a> is a semi-metal and forms oxides with empirical formulae ZO<sub xmlns:str="http://exslt.org/strings">2</sub> and ZO<sub xmlns:str="http://exslt.org/strings">3</sub>, and a single hydride, ZH<sub xmlns:str="http://exslt.org/strings">2</sub>.
 Identify the element, and state the Group and Period of <a xmlns:str="http://exslt.org/strings" href="">Figure 18</a> in which it lies.
 What is the formula of the highest fluoride of the element?

 Z is tellurium (Te).
-The *highest* normal oxide ZO3 suggests (point iii of <a xmlns:str="http://exslt.org/strings" href="">Section 2.1</a>) a highest valency of six and, therefore, a Group VI element.
-Point ii confirms that these elements form a hydride ZH2.
+The *highest* normal oxide ZO<sub xmlns:str="http://exslt.org/strings">3</sub> suggests (point iii of <a xmlns:str="http://exslt.org/strings" href="">Section 2.1</a>) a highest valency of six and, therefore, a Group VI element.
+Point ii confirms that these elements form a hydride ZH<sub xmlns:str="http://exslt.org/strings">2</sub>.
 The only Group VI element that is a semi-metal is tellurium.
 It lies in Period 5.
-Its highest fluoride (point iii again) should have the empirical formula TeF6, and in fact it does.
+Its highest fluoride (point iii again) should have the empirical formula TeF<sub xmlns:str="http://exslt.org/strings">6</sub>, and in fact it does.